Automobile

 Will a broken AC compressor affect the engine?

-It is definitely a problem when your A/C compressor breaks, and it can affect your car as a whole.
+It is a problem when your A/C compressor breaks and it can affect your car as a whole.
 Your car’s engine may suffer if you drive with a damaged A/C compressor.
 Keep in mind that everything in your car is interconnected.
 The engine powers vital components of your car’s air conditioning compressor, such as the pulleys and belts.

 Can a car’s AC compressor be repaired?